• Skip to primary navigation

 How different plants survive frost

-Summer crops freeze very easily.
+Summer crop plants freeze very easily.
 In the greenhouse, the temperature did not drop as much as outside, but the plants were all still frozen.
 The first picture in the collage was taken on the first morning after the frost, the second a few days later.

 Fruit does not freeze right away